What’s The Difference Between Wall And Floor Tile?

-What’s the difference between wall and floor tile?
-True, most tiles are sold as ‘floor tiles’ or ‘wall tiles’.
+True, most shops sell tiles as floor tiles or wall tiles.
 Does that mean that you can use them for only one application?
-You’d do well to find out about the difference between wall and floor tile so that you can make your next project a success.
+You’d do well to find out about the difference between wall and floor tiles so that you can make your next project a success.

 We have many examples of great ceramic wall tiles at TFO.
-In fact, the bestselling tile at TFO in terms of the volume sold are gloss white rectified wall tiles.
-Because of its clean pure white colour, it’s extremely versatile and they can suit almost any existing colour you may already have in your room.
+In fact, the best selling tile at TFO in terms of the volume sold are gloss white rectified wall tiles.
+Because of its clean pure white colour, it’s extremely versatile and can suit almost any existing colour you may already have in your room.
 We also sell many types of smaller size ceramic wall tiles in many colour variations.
 If you have a DIY project and are new to tiling, we recommend that you use 200x200mm ceramic wall tiles as they are easy to handle and cut compared to larger size tiles.
-What else is the difference between wall and floor tile?

-There are other types of porcelain tiles that are designed specifically with flooring use in mind such as some porcelain tiles that are produced with an anti-slip surface.
+There are other types of porcelain tiles that manufacturers have designed specifically with flooring use in mind such as some porcelain tiles that they produce with an anti-slip surface.
 But in reality, you can use any ceramic or porcelain floor tiles as wall tiles.
-On the other hand, if the tile is labelled as ‘wall tile’, it’s generally not suitable for flooring.
-Having said that, if it’s made of porcelain, there is a good chance that you can use it for flooring too, just double check with the sales person.
+On the other hand, if they have labelled the tile as a ‘wall tile’, it’s generally not suitable for flooring.
+Having said that, if the tile is porcelain, there is a good chance that you can use it for flooring too.
+Just double check with the sales person.

 TFO is the best place in Sydney to shop for the latest and the greatest wall and floor tiles.
-TFO sells about 22,500 square metres of tiles every single week, making it the biggest single tile outlet in Sydney.
-Wall and floor tiles are all stocked on-site after being imported directly from manufacturers around the world.
-Because we don’t have a maze of middlemen, we save and the savings are directly passed on to you.
-The experienced yet friendly staff can not only help you understand the difference between wall and floor tiles but also help you to draw out your imagination, helping you to create the space you love.
+TFO sells about 35,000 square metres of tiles every single week, making it the biggest single tile outlet in Sydney.
+Because we don’t have a maze of middlemen, we save and we directly pass the savings on to you.
+Our experienced yet friendly staff can not only help you understand the difference between wall and floor tiles but also help you to draw out your imagination, helping you to create a space you love.
 Some of TFO’s staff are experienced interior designers and colour consultants who can give you professional advice.
 Make sure to seek their guidance and make an informed decision.

-Come today and visit TFO located on Cumberland Hwy in Smithfield, Sydney.
+Come today and visit TFO.
+Our showroom is at 107 Warren Road, which is on the Cumberland Highway in Smithfield, Sydney.
 You can also buy wall and floor tiles now on our online tile store.